vaishalisagar/BreastCancerDetection/README.md

-# BreastCancerDetection using Machine Learning Model and web deployment
+# BreastCancerDetection using Machine Learning Model and application deployment

 Background